OrbicCode/Portfolio/README.md

 # Portfolio Website

 A modern, responsive portfolio website showcasing my skills, projects, and experience as a web developer.
-Built with React and hosted on Netlify, this project demonstrates my ability to create clean, user-friendly interfaces and deploy web applications.
+Built with Vite and React and hosted on Netlify, this project demonstrates my ability to create clean, user-friendly interfaces and deploy web applications.

 🔗 Live Site: https://orbic-portfolio.netlify.app/